-So for example, if we know that an investment will give us a single payment of \$1,000 five years in the future and we use a discount rate of 5% per year, we can calculate that the fair value of this investment today is $(1,000)/(1.05^5)=$783.53$.
+So for example, if we know that an investment will give us a single payment of ₹1,000 five years in the future and we use a discount rate of 5% per year, we can calculate that the fair value of this investment today is $(1,000)/(1.05 \ 5) = ₹783.53$.

 This is a very simple illustration of estimating fair value.
 In reality, an investment is likely to make several payments to investors over a period of time and there may be uncertainty over what those payments will be.
 With a bond, we usually know what cash flows we will receive and when, assuming the borrower does not default.
 With a stock, we may not have much certainty about how its dividends are likely to change in the future.
+This applies equally to aggregate equity markets (such as market indexes) as it does to individual companies.